Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The cancer may have spread outside the kidney.
 It has spread to 1 or more nearby lymph nodes.
 The cancer has not spread to distant lymph nodes or distant organs.

 Cancer has grown into the main blood vessels of the kidney.
-Or it has grown into the large vein that blood from the kidneys go into (vena cava).
-It may be growing into nearby tissue, but has not spread to any lymph nodes or into the adrenal gland.
+Or it has grown into the large vein (the vena cava) where blood travels from the kidneys.
+Cancer may be growing into nearby tissue, but has not spread to any lymph nodes or into the adrenal gland.
 It has not spread to distant organs.

 Stage IV.
 In this stage, one of the following is true: